skip to main content

 • Must successfully complete the application process, including a personal interview

-• Must be able to serve a one-year term
+• Must be able to serve at least a one-year term

 • Experience in a school-based leadership position is desired but not required